Scholarships & Financial Aid

 Regents' Scholarship Information

-Don't forget to request your transcripts to be sent online or through the Main Office.
+Don't forget to request your transcripts to be sent online or from the Main Office.

 For more information concerning the Regents' Scholarship please see their website.
 Also, Regents' representatives can be reached by email and phone for more questions. email@example.com (801-321-7159)